Our intestinal flora, the first line of defence for our natural defences.

 Training our immune system

 Our flora is formed over the course of our lives, enriched by our environment and shaped by our diet.
 The importance of these bacteria was highlighted using axenic mice.
 These mice are bred in such a way as to avoid any contact with outside germs.
 They enable researchers to observe living organisms that have no microbiota whatsoever.
 They found that these animals were very different from their normally reared counterparts.
 Not only did their behaviour differ (hyperactivity, bulimia, obesity, etc.), but their immune systems were also affected.
 Simple agents that were not very pathogenic and not very dangerous for normal mice became lethal for axenic mice that were much more fragile.
+These observations illustrate how our immune system learns from the micro-organisms in our flora.
+Our intestine is a veritable training ground where our immune cells practise recognising microbes from outside our body.

 What are axenic mice?